vapor/blog/Content/posts/jwtkit-v5.md

 The rest of the methods are basically the same, but asynchronous.

-## Customisation
+## Customization

-Then, we've added some cool customisation features which weren't available before.
+Then, we've added some cool customization features which weren't available before.
 Custom headers are now a thing, as the header is now a dictionary which you can fill however you want.
 To access custom fields you don't even need to use the dictionary syntax as the header is accessible using `@_dynamicMemberLookup`.
 For more traditional users, the usual fields are type-safely provided as extensions.
-A cool example of custom header use is the [Openbanking spec](// https://openbanking.atlassian.net/wiki/spaces/DZ/pages/937656404/Read+Write+Data+API+Specification+-+v3.1):
+A cool example of custom header use is the [Open Banking spec](// https://openbanking.atlassian.net/wiki/spaces/DZ/pages/937656404/Read+Write+Data+API+Specification+-+v3.1):

 ```swift
 let customFields: JWTHeader = [